 Something I'm not at all qualified for but still quite interesting to read about was this position to look into the affairs of Korean Studies in North America.
 Since I'm early in the game, this seems like a great idea and definitely worth while for the field; a real contribution.
 For the old timers this surely sounds like a dream.
 I can't imagine what it was like to study Korean history or language 30 or 40 years ago with no internet, limited contact by snail mail and just by the luck of finding other qualified people in the field by chance or by word of mouth.
 Oh and I believe telephones were out back then, too.
 It must be nice to see Korean studies get the attention it deserves.
-Anyways, taken from the archives:
+Anyways, taken from

 The Social Science Research Council is searching for a consultant to